 Life isn’t simple, but when you have good friends by your side, it gets a lot easier.
 To celebrate the spirit of friendship, Friendship Day is commemorated every year with great cheer and joy.
 People get together and hang out at their favourite spots and exchange wrist bands, cards, and flowers to show their love for each other.
 While Friendship Day is a very popular event all around the world, social media and mobile phones have further catapulted its popularity.

 Different countries celebrate Friendship Day on different dates.
 Friendship Day India is observed every year on the first Sunday of August.
-Hence, Friendship Day 2020 in India will be celebrated on August 2.
+Hence, Friendship Day 2021 in India will be celebrated on August 1.
 Friendship Day in Delhi is one of its kind as the Indian capital becomes the sight for exciting events, electrifying music, and streets filled with local delicacies and happy faces.
-This year, however, the COVID-19 pandemic might take a toll on all the grand celebrations.

 Friendship Day in the US.
 The history of Friendship Day can be dated back to the 20th Century.
 It was on August 2 in 1930 when the founder of Hallmark cards, Joyce Hall, marked the day as Friendship Day when people would celebrate their friendships.
 While in the 1920s, it was heavily promoted by the National Association of Greeting Cards, it took no time for consumers to understand that it was more of a marketing gimmick.
 Hence, by the end of the 1940s, the trend of Friendship Day cards and the holiday died in the US.